 An extremely fast-growing tree, Guanacaste can grow enormously tall (65-100 feet) and wide (5-9 feet) in a very short period.
 Hence, it is suitable for reforestation and for the sustainable production of long wood slabs.
-The material is also remarkable for its light weight and less density than most exotic hardwoods, meaning a large slab of Guanacaste are much lighter than other imported woods.
+The material is also remarkable for its lightweight and less density than most exotic hardwoods, meaning a large slab of Guanacaste is much lighter than other imported woods.

-- What are common names of Guanacaste?
+What are the common names of Guanacaste?
 Parota, Guanacaste, Enterolobium Cyclocarpum

-- How durable is Guanacaste Wood?
-Guanacaste wood is rated as exceptionally durable and insect-resistant (the heartwood more so than the sapwood).
+How durable is Guanacaste Wood?
+Guanacaste wood is rated as exceptionally durable and insect-resistant (heartwood is more so than sapwood).
 This wood is still more resilient than many other hardwoods, such as red oak, which has poor insect resistance and usually stains when it meets water.

 Why are slabs of Guanacaste so large?
 Guanacaste trees are known for their rapid growth, reaching enormous heights and widths, and producing wood slabs of great size.